Part 5: STATIONS PANIC

 RADIO LEINSTER JUMP

-As an example of the speed that decisions were being acted upon, this is Al Dunne on Radio Leinster in the lead up to the News at 1pm.
+As an example of the speed that decisions were being taken and then acted upon, this is Al Dunne on Radio Leinster in the lead up to the News at 1pm.

-During the news bulletin newsreader Anna Craig mentioned the raid on Sunshine but there was no indication of the situation at Radio Leinster.
+During the news bulletin newsreader Anna Craig mentioned the raid on Sunshine but there was no mention of the situation at Radio Leinster.